-- 9. Any student may apply in writing to the Associate Registrar (International/Student Services) within four weeks of the date of publication of final results for a reconsideration of a final grade.
+- to the Registrar by 5pm on the Wednesday preceding the first teaching week of the second semester (S2). - 7.
+In a course at 100- or 200-level examiners may grant restricted credit (R) which shall be equivalent to a pass for all purposes except as a prerequisite.
+Note: A student granted restricted credit may re-enrol in the course in an attempt to obtain non-restricted credit, subject to the Limitation of Entry/Special Application Regulations.
+However, the student may receive credit only once for any course: see Section B General Conditions for Credit, Regulation 2. - 8.
+A student shall be deemed to be credited with a course on the date on which the University releases the results, or in a particular case on such earlier date as the Council may determine. - 9.
+Any student may apply in writing to the Associate Registrar within four weeks of the date of publication of final results for a reconsideration of a final grade.
 The application must be accompanied by the prescribed fee, which will be refunded if the application results in a change of grade.
-The reconsideration will normally consist of a re-marking and re-counting of the final examination script (if any) together with a recount of the marks awarded for any other items of work as defined under Regulation 2 above. - 10.
+The reconsideration will normally consist of a re-marking and re-counting of the final examination script (if any) together with a recount of the marks awarded for any other items of work as defined under Regulation - 10.
 Any student who considers that the marking of an item of assessment has been affected by bias or inappropriate practice may apply to the Head of Department/School for re-assessment by another examiner.
-The application must include sufficient evidence to satisfy the Head of Department/School that an independent reassessment is justified. - The teachers in each course shall give reasonable notice of the conditions applying to all work required in that course including the dates of tests and the dates of submission of other work.
+The application must include sufficient evidence to satisfy the Head of Department/School that an independent reassessment is justified. - 11.
+The teachers in each course shall give reasonable notice of the conditions applying to all work required in that course including the dates of tests and the dates of submission of other work